Last reviewed 20 October 2020

 Suitable accommodation for overnight rests

-There has long been debate surrounding the suitability of vehicles for drivers to take weekly rest breaks, and the rules have finally been changed to include an outright ban on drivers taking weekly rest breaks in vehicles.
-The amended regulations specifically state that weekly rest breaks should be taken in “suitable, gender-friendly accommodation with adequate sleeping and sanitary facilities” — and crucially, that the employer of the driver should pay for these facilities.
+There has long been debate surrounding the suitability of vehicles for drivers to take weekly rest breaks, and the rules have finally been changed to include an outright ban on drivers taking regular weekly rest breaks in vehicles (at present it is still permitted to take a reduced weekly rest break in the vehicle).
+The amended regulations specifically state that regular weekly rest breaks should be taken in “suitable, gender-friendly accommodation with adequate sleeping and sanitary facilities” — and crucially, that the employer of the driver should pay for these facilities.
 It is anticipated that the courts will seek to construe the meaning of the term “employer” widely.

 Rests and breaks on ferry or rail journeys